Jorginho (footballer, born 1988)

-Jorge Vinícius Oliveira Alves (born 3 May 1988), known as Jorginho, is a Brazilian football player who plays as a forward for Costa Rica in Brazil.He also holds Portuguese citizenship.
+Jorge Vinícius Oliveira Alves (born 3 May 1988), known as Jorginho, is a Brazilian football player who plays as a forward for Sparta de São Gotardo MG in Brazil.
+He also holds Portuguese citizenship.

 Club career

 He made his professional debut in the Segunda Liga for Mafra on 7 February 2016 in a game against Farense.

 On 26 June 2018, Jorginho signed with Bulgarian club Cherno More.
 On 20 July 2018, he made his official debut in a 2–1 home win against Botev Vratsa.

 On 14 December 2019 Jorginho transfers to Doxa in Cyprus.

-Jorginho returned to Portuguese football, for the Torreense team in the season 2020/21.
+Jorginho returned to Portuguese football, for Torreense in the season 2020/21.